scchan/hcc_wiki/Developer Information.md

 * gcc-c++
 * epel-release

-You can install these prerequisites with the command below:
+Install them using this command:

 ```
 sudo yum install cmake git svn patch gcc gcc-c++ epel-release
 ```

-After epel-release is installed, install other dependent packages:
+After you have installed epel-release, install the other dependent packages:

 * clang
 * llvm-devel

-You can install these prerequisites with the command below:
+To do so, use the command below:
 ```
 sudo yum install clang llvm-devel
 ```

-Once you reach here, please refer to "Build libc++ and libc++abi" below to finish building libc++ and libc++abi on CentOS.
+At this point, refer to the section “Build libc++ and libc++abi” below to finish building libc++ and libc++abi on CentOS.

 ****